Tiffilore/Monkey_Business/evaluator/README.md

 ## Additional Tests: `evaluator_add_test.go` <a name="additional"></a>

-### `TestRuntimeErrorsNotEnoughArguments` <a name="test1"></a>

-- tests whether the evaluation of a call expression with not enough arguments causes a runtime error

-### `TestArityCallExpressions` <a name="test2"></a>
+### `TestArityCallExpressions` <a name="test1"></a>

-- once the problem with runtime errors is fixed, we need to specify how we want to treat call expressions with the wrong number of arguments
+- specifies how to deal with call expressions with not enough / too many arguments
-    - there is no straightforward answer to that; it needs to be discussed and this test is only a starter
+  - in the current implementation, the evaluator panics at the face of not enough arguments
+  - matter of specification (thus discussion):
+    - do we want to return an error if there are too many arguments?
+    - what error messages?

 ### `TestRuntimeErrorsWithNil1` <a name="test3"></a>